 Market Participants must complete an ISO-prescribed training course prior to participating in the FTR Auction.
-All Market Participants transacting in the FTR Auction that are otherwise required to provide additional financial assurance under the ISO New England Financial Assurance Policy, including all FTR-Only Customers ("Designated FTR Participants") are required to provide financial assurance in an amount equal to the sum of the FTR Settlement Risk Financial Assurance, the FTR Bid Financial Assurance, the FTR Award Financial Assurance and the Settlement Financial Assurance, each as described in this Section VI (such sum being referred to in the ISO New England Financial Assurance Policy as the "FTR Financial Assurance Requirements").
+All Market Participants transacting in the FTR Auction that are otherwise required to provide additional financial assurance under the ISO New England Financial Assurance Policy, including all FTR-Only Customers ("Designated FTR Participants") are required to provide financial assurance in an amount equal to the sum of the FTR Settlement Risk Financial Assurance, the Unsettled FTR Financial Assurance, and the Settlement Financial Assurance, each as described in this Section VI (such sum being referred to in the ISO New England Financial Assurance Policy as the "FTR Financial Assurance Requirements").